Shaji N. Karun: Film direction

-Upcoming projects
+Further projects

-As of January 2018 Shaji is completing the post-production of a new movie titled Olu with Shane Nigam and Esther Anil playing the lead roles.
-In a recent interview, Shaji revealed that Olu is the tale of a girl who gets gang raped and sunk to the bottom of the backwaters where she can mysteriously survive and live for the next nine months -until she delivers her ‘baby from rape’.
-The film will attempt to convey her perception of innocent feminine desires – spiritual and transcendental feelings."
+As of January 2018, Shaji was completing the post-production of a new movie titled Olu with Shane Nigam and Esther Anil playing the lead roles.
+In an interview not long before his death, Shaji revealed that Olu is the tale of a girl who gets gang-raped and sank to the bottom of the backwaters where she can mysteriously survive and live for the next nine months – until she delivers her 'baby from rape'.
+The film attempts to convey her perception of innocent feminine desires – spiritual and transcendental feelings."

-His project Gaadha was announced in September 2012.
-Though was expected to commence shooting by November 2014, it has been postponed until further notice.
+His project Gaadha was announced in September 2012, though was expected to commence shooting by November 2014, it has been postponed until further notice.
 Music was to be composed by the Polish composer Zbigniew Preisner.

-In May 2022 Shaji N Karun announced his next project based on the life of Amrita Sher-Gil, pioneer of Indian modern art.
-In an interview with Jisha Surya of News9Live The cinematographer-director said that the multilingual movie will be based on the biographical writings of Sher-Gil.
-Conceived as an Indo-French-US collaborative project, the movie will have international actors and technicians.
-Karun has approached a Mexican actor to play the lead role of the Hungarian-Indian painter.
+In May 2022 Shaji N. Karun announced his next project based on the life of Amrita Sher-Gil, pioneer of Indian modern art.
+In an interview with Jisha Surya of News9Live the cinematographer-director said that the multilingual movie would be based on the biographical writings of Sher-Gil.
+Conceived as an Indo-French-US collaborative project, the movie would have international actors and technicians.
+Karun approached a Mexican actor to play the lead role of the Hungarian-Indian painter.